casangi/casadocs/docs/tasks/task_spxfit.rst

 .. _Description:

 Description
-   spxfit task: Fit a 1-dimensional model(s) to an image(s) or region for determination of spectral index.

    This task fits a power logarithmic polynomial or a logarithmic tranformed polynomial to one-dimensional profiles for determination of spectral indices.